LEARN ABOUT OXLUMO®(lumasiran)

 Abdominal pain

-In a separate study of infants and children younger than 6 years who all received OXLUMO, OXLUMO had a similar safety profile to the study above.
+In two separate studies, one of infants and children younger than 6 years and another of patients with advanced kidney disease including patients on hemodialysis who all received OXLUMO, OXLUMO had a similar safety profile to the study above.

 Image